doug-wade/eleventy-garden/notes/trailsapp.md

 title: trailsapp
 ---

 I think it would be interesting to create an outdoor-activity federated service based on [[activitypub]], similar to what mastodon has done for microblogging or what funkwhale has done for music.
-I've set up [a public Matrix room](https://matrix.to/#/#trailsapp:matrix.org) to discuss this -- if you're reading this, you're invited to join the project!
+I've set up [a public Matrix room](https://matrix.to/#/#trailsapp:matrix.org) and [a Codeberg organization](https://codeberg.org/wombat) to discuss this -- if you're reading this, you're invited to join the project!
 Come drop by and chat -- we'll take help from anyone: potential users, developers, designers, project managers, privacy experts, and so on.

 ## TODOs

 Broad strokes, some things we need to do:

 - Choose a name
-- Set up a github organization for coordinating efforts
 - Set up a repository for the server
 - Design a basic api
 - Set up a repository for the client